egonvb/Noti/README.md

 Noti is your little companion living in your mac menu, relaying any notifications you get on your Android phone with [Pushbullet installed on it](https://pushbullet.com)!
 **Noti does one thing, and it does it really well: notifications.**

+### What did i change
+I added a "disable Notification" toggle to the menu, so notifications can be temporary disabled by the user
 ## Download

 ### DMG